Boardroom 2030

 Sabine Eckhardt, Multiaufsichtsrätin

 Would you like to learn more about ambidexterity on supervisory boards?
-Then please contact me for a keynote speech, a short presentation or an interactive dialogue.
-You will learn about the concept, discuss the areas of tension in the work of supervisory and advisory boards, and learn from practical examples how ambidexterity can facilitate committee work in turbulent times.
+Then please contact me for a keynote speech, presentation, workshop or an interactive dialogue.
+You will learn about the concept, discuss the areas of tension in the work of supervisory and advisory boards, and learn from practical examples how ambidexterity can facilitate board work in turbulent times.